jquery-validation/validation-content/pages/documentation.md

 ## Validator

-The validate method returns a Validator object that has a few public methods that you can use trigger validation programmatically or change the contents of the form.
+The validate method returns a Validator object that has a few public methods that you can use to trigger validation programmatically or change the contents of the form.
 The validator object has more methods, but only those documented here are intended for usage.

 * [`Validator.form()` - Validates the form.](/Validator.form)
 * [`Validator.element()` - Validates a single element.](/Validator.element)